jamesrharwood/thesis/data/iv_changes.md

 ---

 id: citation
-title: Citing RGs
+title: Show and encourage citations
 barrier_ids: [what-rgs-exist, believed-benefits]
 intervention_fn_ids: [education, persuasion]
 stakeholder_ids: [developers, equator]
 stage: dissemination
 ---

-* Display citation data alongside the guidelines as a form of social proof.
+* Display usage data (like citations or downloads) alongside the guidelines as a form of social proof.
 * Encourage authors to cite the guideline so readers discover it.

 ---

 id: avoid-prescribing-structure
-title: Avoid Prescribing Structure
+title: Avoid prescribing structure
 barrier_ids: [need-to-reconcile, need-concise-writing]
-intervention_fn_ids: [education]
+intervention_fn_ids: [enablement]
 stakeholder_ids: [developers]
 stage: development
 ---

 * Avoid prescribing structure as it may clash with journal requirements or other reporting guidelines.
-* Instead, give options for where items can be reported
+* Instead, give options for where items can be reported.
 * Include options beyond the article body, like tables, figures, or appendices be.

 <!---#ASK: Is this an example of _not_ including an Education intervention?-->